mrfdev/Jobs/Resources/FAQ/jobs-running-1.17.1.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Note ahead.

 - This is about Jobs 5 and Spigot or Paper server version 1.17.1 mainly, apply to 1.16.5 and other lower versions accordingly.
+- More info about differences between Jobs jar files: <https://github.com/mrfdev/Jobs/blob/main/Resources/FAQ/Jobs-jar-files.md>

 - CMI version 9.x is recommended for Economy engine, but other things like EssentialsX economy work as well.
+- More info about Jobs + Economy: <https://github.com/mrfdev/Jobs/blob/main/Resources/FAQ/Jobs-economy.md>

 - CMI Lib version 1.0.2.13 is required.
 - Zrips' libraries and other resources are linked below.